cvanderwall14/django-address/README.md

 Quick start
 -------------

-1. Add "django-address" to your INSTALLED_APPS setting like this:
+1. Add "address" to your INSTALLED_APPS setting like this:

      INSTALLED_APPS = [
           ...
          'address',
      ]